Illia Kyva: 2013–2017

 Kvya's political career began in 2013, when he unsuccessfully tried to get elected into the Verkhovna Rada (Ukraine's national parliament) in a by-election of the 2012 Ukrainian parliamentary election in electoral district number 223 (Shevchenkivskyi District, Kyiv) as a self-nominated candidate.

 In 2014, Kyva became a police major (майор міліції) and was appointed commander of his native town's battalion, "Poltavshchyna".
 He became the leader of Right Sector's Eastern division stretching from Poltava to Donetsk, and was the representative of Dmytro Yarosh's 2014 presidential election campaign.

 Kyva was then appointed deputy chief of the Ministry of Internal Affairs' regional department for Donetsk.
 At this time he also befriended Dmytro Korchynsky, founder of the St Mary's battalion which fought in the War in Donbas.
 In February 2015 Kyva led an evacuation of more than a thousand civilians (in particular, 400 children, elderly citizens and disabled people) from Debaltseve and neighboring settlements during the Battle of Debaltseve of the War in Donbas.

 In June 2015 Kyva moved to the position of deputy head of the Minister of Internal Affairs of Kherson Oblast, before from October 2015 to May 2016 heading the ministry's anti-drug crime division.
 In this position, in 2016, he attracted controversy for endorsing extrajudicial methods of combating drug crime.
 When the law on the reformed National Police of Ukraine entered into force, all employees of the ministry were obliged to undergo re-certification, but Kyva did not do this.
 In April 2016, the head of the National Police at the time, Khatia Dekanoidze, announced that she would submit documents for Kyva's release.

 From 2016 to 2017, he was an advisor to Minister of Internal Affairs Arsen Avakov.

+In November 2017 Illia had a controversy-sparking televised rap battle with Bohdan Butkevych on the EspressoTV channel.
+During the battle he compared Bohdan to a boar, the journalist slandered Kyva as "Avakov's bald hound", who responded by calling him a "bearded pup", deriding the TV channel as being controlled by Avakov and threatening to take over the show by making a phone call to him.
+Kyva wore a grey track suit to the occasion.
+At a later date Butkevych regarded this as having exposed Illia's bandit-like nature during a livestream on the "Цензор.НЕТ" youtube channel.